pymc-devs/pytensor/doc/extending/inplace.rst

 Views and inplace operations
 ============================

-Pytensor allows the definition of :class:`Op`\s which return a :term:`view` on one of their inputs or operate :term:`inplace` on one or several inputs.
+PyTensor allows the definition of :class:`Op`\s which return a :term:`view` on one of their inputs or operate :term:`inplace` on one or several inputs.
 This allows more efficient operations on NumPy's :class:`ndarray` data type than would be possible otherwise.
 However, in order to work correctly, these :class:`Op`\s need to implement an additional interface.

-Pytensor recognizes views and inplace operations specially.
+PyTensor recognizes views and inplace operations specially.
 It ensures that they are used in a consistent manner and it ensures that operations will be carried in a compatible order.